OpenArCloud/ssd-access/lib/README.md

 Compatibility with other packagers and with Node on the server side is planned.

+### New with this version:
+- searchServicesForTenant() was renamed to searchServicesForProducer()
+- Environment variables for authentication have been renamed

 ### Currently available functions are:
     getServicesAtLocation(countryCode, h3Index)
 Requests services available around H3Index from the regional server for the provided